SujayNiranjan/sujayniranjan.github.io/README.md

-This is a mix of Jkell minial theme and
+This is a mix of jekyll-theme-minimal and

 Inspiration from -
 @brittany chiang's website.